-In the early 20th century, wooden villas sprouting from Wellington hills were constructed in the shadow of brick grandeur in England.
-These homes were the beginnings of a vernacular; the use of abundant native woods, rimu, totara, and matai, to trim humble ‘unadorned’ villas, and the stripping back of heavy structure to withstand the city’s characteristic blusters and shakes, all amplified by their concentration in the city’s surrounding hills.
-And it is Thorndon, whose winding streets hold dear stories of settlers to early bankers to modernist writers, in which heritage was challenged by the promise of progress.
+In the early 20th century, wooden villas sprouting from Wellington hills were constructed in the shadow of English brick grandeur.
+These homes were the beginnings of a vernacular; the use of abundant native woods (rimu, totara, and matai) to trim humble ‘unadorned’ villas, and the stripping back of heavy structure to withstand the city’s characteristic blusters and shakes, all amplified by their concentration in the city’s surrounding hills.
+And it is Thorndon, whose winding streets hold dear stories of colonial settlers, in which heritage was challenged by the promise of progress.

 While arriving as a blessing to commuters, the 1973 Wellington motorway proposal was a road paved with destruction (literally).
 The motorway was proposed for access to Wellington, hoping to remedy the choke of commuters on Thorndon Quay.
 However, the ‘Foothills Motorway’, the council-favoured route through Thorndon Gully and Bolton St Cemetery, would cost 2,000 people their homes, and 700 dead their resting places.

-Archives New Zealand - Te Rua Mahara o te Kāwanatanga, Reference: AAFW 783 Box 9F
+Image: Protestors walking along a section of the Wellington urban motorway.
+Courtesy of Archives New Zealand - Te Rua Mahara o te Kāwanatanga, AAFW 783 Box 9F, and Te Ara.

 Like all good secrets, the council plan to demolish hundreds of homes soon exploded into public controversy.
-Activists took the streets, dressed in black, bearing coffins and signs to mourn Thorndon.
-They campaigned for an alternative route to be found to avoid the destruction of the city’s heritage.
+Activists took the streets campaigning for an alternative route to be found to avoid the destruction of the city’s heritage.
 This eventually culminated in campaign promises and debates in the 1965 local body elections.
 However, the threat of losing financial backing from the frustrated National Roads Board created sufficient pressure for the council to approve the original motorway proposal.

-The first house to be demolished for the Thorndon motorway in June 1966.
-(School of Architecture, Victoria University of Wellington)
+Image: The first house to be demolished for the Thorndon motorway in June 1966.
+Courtesy of the School of Architecture, Victoria University of Wellington.

-Ironically, what allows us to see what the home at 133 Tinakori Road was like are photos of houses that were to be demolished taken by the Ministry of Works during motorway construction from 1968-1973.
-Whole streets were acquired under the Public Works Act, and by 1969 the first stage of motorway construction, including the demolition on Tinakori Road, was completed.
-Upon the opening of the motorway in 1972, a total of 3,693 human remains interred at Bolton St Cemetery had been dug up and moved to a common grave.
+Ironically, what allows us to see details of what the home at 133 Tinakori Road was like are photos of houses that were to be demolished taken by the Ministry of Works during motorway construction from 1968-1973.
+Whole streets were acquired under the Public Works Act, and by 1969 the first stage of motorway construction, including the demolition of houses on Tinakori Road, was completed.
+Upon the opening of the motorway in 1972, a total of 3,693 human remains interred at Bolton Street Cemetery had also been dug up and moved to a common grave.

 Public uproar, fueled by the belief that the council was ignoring and ‘deadening’ the city, led to the formation of the Thorndon Society.
 Local residents lobbied the council to restrict redevelopment of the area, seeking to preserve the suburb’s unique built heritage.
 Fresh from the loss of hundreds of homes, in 1976 Thorndon became New Zealand’s first built heritage conservation area after it was named a Residential E Zone.
 The official respect for the combined heritage of Thorndon’s buildings, street character and landscape halted plans for new high rises in the area and inspired similar zoning to preserve the heritage of neighbourhoods throughout New Zealand.
 The government also helped to preserve the area when it introduced housing improvement loans in the 1970s.
 This brought a new wave of young couples to Thorndon, who bought and refurbished old homes.